Nola nowhere near perfect for Phillies in Houston this time

-Nola was done after 4 1/3 innings in Game 1 of the World Series, though he retired the final six batters he faced and left in a tie game after the Phillies rallied from an early 5-0 deficit.

-Just 3 1/2 weeks earlier at Minute Maid Park, Nola was perfect through 6 2/3 innings against the Astros before giving up two hits.
-Philadelphia won 3-0 that night to clinch its first playoff berth since 2011.

-The World Series got off to a good start for Nola when he opened with consecutive strikeouts of Jose Altuve and American League Championship Series MVP Jeremy Pena.
+Things started good for Nola when he opened with consecutive strikeouts, setting down three-time batting champion Jose Altuve and American League Championship Series MVP Jeremy Pena.

-But Kyle Tucker homered twice off Nola, the second a laborious plate appearance that ended with a 95 mph sinker left over the middle of the plate.

-Nola got ahead 0-2 before missing with two breaking balls, and a foul ball and a ball got it to a full count.
-Tucker didn’t miss on the sinker, hitting it nearly 400 feet into the Astros bullpen in right-center to make it 5-0.

-While it appeared Nola’s night might be over after that, the Phillies scored three runs as likely AL CY Young Award winner Justin Verlander had a 31-pitchin the top of the fourth.
-Nola came back out to get his only 1-2-3 inning.

-J.T.
-Realmuto’s two-run double in the fifth tied it.
-Nola struck out Pena again to open the bottom of the inning, and with left-handed slugger Yordan Alvarez coming up, manager Rob Thomson replaced him with lefty Jose Alvarado.
+A two-run double by Realmuto, the Phillies catcher, tied the game in the fifth.
+Nola struck out Pena again to open the bottom of the inning, and with left-handed slugger Yordan Alvarez coming up, Thomson replaced him with lefty Jose Alvarado.

 Nola struck out five and walked two.
 He allowed six hits while throwing 52 of 81 pitches for strikes.